CAUSES OF TMJ DISORDERS

 THE MULTI-FACTORIAL THEORY - Looking at the events that precede the onset of symptoms led researchers in the 1980's to conclude that the cause must involve some combination of predisposing, initiating, and perpetuating factors.
 They used the name temporomandibular disorder (TMD) in order to change the focus away from the TMJs themselves, and they promoted a biopsychosocial model of TMD to de-emphasize the role of mechanical factors such as the bite and the TMJs, and instead address a whole spectrum of other causal factors such as stress, coping strategies, and social influences.
 They advised dentists to warn their patients not to expect their symptoms will be eliminated by treatment, but they can be effectively managed by addressing their multiple causal factors.
 That treatment quickly becomes expensive.
 Now it's understood that those supposed causal factors are actually just triggering events, functioning like the straw that broke the camel's back; because the jaw system was under progressive mechanical strain due to its growth pattern until a triggering event pushed the system beyond the point where its adaptive mechanisms could prevent tissue damage.
 Effectively treating the symptoms in both the long-run and short-run does not require eliminating all the potential triggering factors but addressing the mechanical strain at the root of the problem.

-ADULT FACIAL GROWTH - Continuing facial growth during adulthood is an inconvenient truth for conventional orthodontics, because the techniques uised to align the teeth leaves them steeply interdigitated in an occlusion that may be unable to undergo the small positional shifts that are required to accomodate the diverse growth patterns of the upper and lower dentitions during adulthood.
-This inability to accomodate later growth forces orthodontists to use forever retainers on mandibular anterior teeth.
-Some orthodontists who still deny adult facial growth call it remodeling, which occurs over time in all bones and joints, but all growth involves remodeling.
-When the remodeling keeps occuring in the same direction, it is growth.
-The growth of the modern face during adulthood maintains the same general pattern of previous facial growth, with additional increases in vertical height at about the same rate our teeth used to wear down.
-Remodeling is adapting to change.
-Adult facial growth is the change.
+ADULT FACIAL GROWTH - Continuing facial growth during adulthood is an important but inconvenient truth for orthodontists, because the techniques used to align the teeth often leaves them steeply interdigitated in an occlusion that may be unable to undergo the small positional shifts that are required to accommodate the diverse growth patterns of the upper and lower dentitions during adulthood.
+To prevent that growth from making the teeth visibly crooked again by buckling the lower front teeth as they get slowly driven forward from growth behind them, orthodontists now use forever retainers on mandibular anterior teeth.

 THE FEMALE JAWBONE GROWTH PATTERN - The link between jaw muscle weakness and restricted jawbone growth explains why females after puberty are the primary victims of TMJ disorders.
 Their jaw muscles do not develop as rapidly as male jaw muscles during and after the post-pubertal growth spurt, causing their mandibles to rotate down and back more than males.
 This difference in the growth pattern of the male and female mandibles can be seen in Behrents' comparison of the average male and female adult growth patterns, seen below.
 Solid line is earlier, dotted line is later.
+The female growth pattern after puberty is more typical of a weak muscle growth pattern, and the male growth pattern after puberty is more typical of a strong muscle growth pattern.

 1. Behrents RG.
 Growth in the aging craniofacial skeleton.
 Ann Arbor: University of Michigan center for Human Growth and Development, 1985.